pramnora/Linode/README.md

   therefore, it is really very 'limited' the type of things I can do...?!

 - Instead, of having to communicate with the Linux server through using a CLI/Command Line Interface...meaning, all 'text' based commands;
   I would have much preferred using a GUI/Graphical User Interface, instead; just not sure how to set this up...?

-  I saw it mentioned somewhere that if you use, instead of:
+- I saw it mentioned somewhere that if you use, instead of:
-  ssh root@xx...
+  ssh root@xx.xx.xx.xx
   ...add a -X...
   ssh -X root@xx.xx.xx.xx
   ...then, the graphical interface might work;